kgolid/cellular-automata-post/readme.md

 ![From number to rule](https://i.ibb.co/kHg2wbX/cell1.png)

-Any number in the interval from 0 to (but not including) 256 can be represented in binary using only 8 digits (first arrow above).
+Any number in the interval from 0 up to (but not including) 256 can be represented in binary using only 8 digits (first arrow above).
 Furthermore, we can give each of these 8 digits an index based on their positioning (second arrow).
-These indices will naturally range from 0 to 7, which coincidentally are numbers that can be represented in binary using only 3 digits (third arrow).
+These indices will naturally range between 0 and 7, which coincidentally are numbers that can be represented in binary using only 3 digits (third arrow).
 By interpreting these 3 digits as input, and the corresponding digit from our original number as output, we get the tertiary function we are looking for (fourth arrow).

 ## Generating rules